paulnwoko/Outreachy-confidential-Computing/Demo/README.md

 ### SETTING UP EMSCRIPTING WORK ENVIROMENT
-Open your terminal, then copy and paste the following commands on your terminal.
+Open your terminal, then copy and paste the following commands on your terminal. this is done once, skip if you have already done this setup before
 ##### Get the emsdk repo cloned to a directory
     git clone https://github.com/emscripten-core/emsdk.git